-What Is Logistics?
-Definition + Examples In Tech
+Logistics Definition: What Is Logistics?
+Examples in Tech

 Logistics refers to the process of managing how resources are acquired, stored and transported.
 The term was initially used to describe the military movement of supplies and equipment to troops, but today, logistics has become closely associated with the global supply chain.

 Manufacturers rely on logistics while overseeing complex operations in order to maintain efficiency, reduce costs and ensure that consumers’ needs are met.
 Due to the prominence of e-commerce companies, such as Amazon, logistics embodies more than the actual movement of products from one place to another.

 Logistics could also be referred to as the steps that are taken in order to maximize customer satisfaction.
 As technology continues to transform our world, its influence on the logistics industry will only become greater, prompting a shift in how companies quickly and efficiently deliver their products to consumers.